 About Jini Stolk

 Jini Stolk was a true arts champion who dedicated her free time to taking in the arts of every kind, and her career to supporting the sustainability of Toronto arts organizations.
-Her guiding principle was that by nurturing healthy structures and organizations, including the often un-heralded behind-the-scenes of arts administrators, dynamic artistic work could flourish.
+Her guiding principle was that by nurturing healthy structures and organizations, including the often un-heralded behind-the-scenes work of arts administrators, dynamic artistic work could flourish.

 She had a love for learning and excelled at establishing and maintaining networks.
 She thought critically about things and often challenged and reimagined current systems.
 Through her work she provided mentorship, opportunity and access.